-1 In this notice, "material systems incident" refers to a material systems failure, malfunction, delay or security breach that affects a system, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing as required under subsection 12.1 of NI-21-101 System Requirements.
+$^{^{2}}$ In this Notice, "material systems incident" refers to any systems failure, malfunction, delay or security incident that is material affecting a system, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, as required under section 12.1 of NI 21-101.

-"material" if the marketplace would in the normal course of operations escalate the matter to or inform its senior management ultimately accountable for technology.
-For the purpose of paragraph 12.1(c) of NI 21-101, the determination of the materiality of a systems failure, malfunction or delay is made by the marketplace.2
+Paragraph 12.1(c) of NI 21-101 requires, in part, a marketplace to promptly notify the regulator or, in Québec, the securities regulatory authority and, if applicable, its regulation services provider (RSP) of any systems failure, malfunction, delay or security incident that is material.
+With respect to what constitutes "material", subsection 14.1(2.1) of Companion Policy 21-101CP Marketplace Operation (21-101CP) states that the CSA considers a failure, malfunction, delay or security incident to be "material" if the marketplace would, in the normal course of operations, escalate the matter to or inform its senior management ultimately accountable for technology.
+For the purpose of paragraph 12.1(c) of NI 21-101, the determination of the materiality of a systems failure, malfunction or delay is made by the marketplace.

-With respect to "promptly notify the regulator" under paragraph 12.1(c) of NI 21-101, our expectation is that a marketplace will notify the CSA of a material systems incident, orally or in writing, upon escalating the matter to its senior management.
+With respect to "promptly notify the regulator or, in Québec, the securities regulatory authority" under paragraph 12.1(c) of NI 21-101, our expectation is that a marketplace will notify the CSA of a material systems incident, orally or in writing, upon escalating the matter to its senior management.3